Jupithor/ITU/README.md

 # Repo for digital forensics ITU lecture 18. nov 2025

-## Preperation
+## Preparation
-### Before doing anything, please shutdown your VM and make a snapshot/restore point
+### Before doing anything, please shut down your VM and make a snapshot/restore point

 ### Clone repo
-In your kali VM terminal
+In your Kali VM terminal

     git clone https://github.com/Jupithor/ITU.git

 ### Run the scripts
-You should look though the scripts to verify what they do Next make them executable
+You should look through the scripts to verify what they do Next make them executable

     chmod +x gettools.sh downloadevidence.sh